-Students almost always find that imitating the sounds of other creatures is both fun and a good challenge.
-They usually love to show their friends how well they can accomplish these impersonations.
-As we listen to the actual frog recordings, I often ask the youngsters why the frogs are making particular calls, and we think about what it’s might be like to be an amphibian trying to catch the attention of other frogs in the April habitat of cold, murky waters and dense shrubbery.
-We imagine too the risks involved.
-This combined listening, coloring, and reflecting activity helps children slow down, focus on the calls, and begin to identify and empathize with these beings.
-Additionally, as they learn to recognize the sounds of the Bull Frog or the Spring Peepers for instance, they sometimes remember and better appreciate earlier encounters with these unseen songsters.
-Such knowledge can render future walks near creeks or lakes more meaningful.
-Hearing the loud warning croak of the Green Frog followed by a succession of splashes becomes not a frustration but a confirmation that this particular species has been discovered, and that the effectiveness of these frogs’ social warning system is being experienced first-hand.
+Students almost always find that actually imitating the sounds of other creatures is both fun and a good challenge.
+The children usually love to share these vocal impersonations with their friends.
+As we listen to the frog recordings, I often ask the youngsters why the frogs are making particular calls, and we think about what it might be like to be an amphibian trying to catch the attention of other frogs on a dark April night in the midst of of cold, murky waters and dense shrubbery.
+What would it be like it were a sunny July afternoon and you were calling from tall cattails?
+We imagine the situation and the risks involved.
+A combined listening, coloring, and reflecting activity of this kine allows children to slow down, and focus on their capacity to hear.
+At the same time, they begin to identify and empathize with these beings as they consider their interesting and challenging lives.
+Additionally, as the children learn to recognize (or make) the sounds of the Bull Frog or the Spring Peepers, for instance, they sometimes remember and better appreciate earlier encounters they themselves have had with these unseen songsters.
+Such knowledge can also render future walks near creeks or lakes more meaningful.
+Hearing the loud warning croak of the Green Frog followed by a succession of splashes is no longer a frustration, but a confirmation that this particular species has been discovered, and that the effectiveness of these frogs’ social warning system is being experienced first-hand.
 Thus, students become more accustomed to employing their sense of hearing to gain ‘insights’ into the complex yet very functional acoustic defense adaptations at work within ecosystems – ecosystems within which they themselves participate.